-The most widely used test to identify MRSA colonization is culture.
-This test is definitive but takes time, usually 1 to 2 days.
-A nasal swab is collected from the nares (nostrils) of an asymptomatic person and cultured - put into a special nutrient broth, or spread onto a nutrient gel, incubated, and then examined for the growth of characteristic MRSA colonies.
-Occasionally, a swab is collected from the wound site or skin lesion of a person who has been previously treated for a MRSA infection and cultured similarly.
+The most widely used test to identify MRSA colonisation is culture.
+This test is definitive but usually takes 1 to 2 days for the result.
+The collected swab (nasal, wound swab or skin lesion swab) is cultured by putting into a special nutrient broth, or spread onto a nutrient gel plate.
+This is then incubated and examined for the growth of characteristic MRSA colonies.

-Some hospitals have instituted measures to control the spread of MRSA by screening those patients they feel are at risk of being a carrier (everyone or specific target groups).
+Hospitals have now put in place measures to control the spread of MRSA by screening those patients they feel are at risk of being a carrier (everyone or specific target groups).
 Healthcare workers and the family members of carriers may also be screened for MRSA.
-When an outbreak of MRSA occurs in the community, numerous MRSA screens may be performed to help identify the source of the infection.
-In some settings, such as nursing homes, a large number of people may be screened to evaluate the spread of colonization in a specific population.
+When an outbreak of MRSA occurs in the community numerous MRSA screens may be performed to help identify the source of the infection.
+In some settings, such as nursing homes a large number of people may be screened to evaluate the spread of colonisation in a specific population.

 Faster methods of MRSA screening by molecular methods have been developed to identify possible MRSA carriers.
 These new methods test for certain genetic components of MRSA, such as the mecA gene.
 The mecA gene confers resistance to the antibiotics meticillin, and flucloxacillin.
-When a staphylococcus is resistant to these antimicrobial agents, other similar antibiotics, such as the cephalosporins or amoxicillin/clavulante, are not effective.
-While this testing for mecA is not yet widely used, it does have the potential to detect nasal or wound carriage within hours instead of days required by culture.
+While testing for mecA is not yet widely used, it does have the potential to detect nasal or wound carriage within hours instead of days required by culture.
 Research is underway to determine the utility of the rapid and more expensive molecular test.

-One or more MRSA screening tests may be requested when a doctor, hospital, community health department, or researcher wants to evaluate potential MRSA colonization in an individual, their family members, and/or a group of people in the community as the source of a MRSA infection.
-Specific populations that have close contact, such as a rugby team, residents of a nursing home, health care workers, etc. may be tested for MRSA carrier status when an increased number of infections occur within their close group.
-MRSA screening may also be requested on a person who has been treated for MRSA infection or for MRSA colonization may be screened to determine whether MRSA is still present on the skin or wound site.
+MRSA screening tests may be requested when a doctor, hospital, or researcher wants to evaluate potential MRSA colonisation in an individual, their family members or a group of people in the community as the source of a MRSA infection.
+Specific populations that have close contact such as residents of a nursing home or health care workers may be tested for MRSA carrier status when an increased number of infections occur within their close group.
+MRSA screening may also be requested on a person who has been treated for an MRSA infection or for MRSA colonisation to determine whether MRSA is still present on the skin or wound site.
 MRSA screening is also carried out before hospital elective surgery admissions and on emergency hospital admissions.
 Screening identifies colonised or infected individuals who can then be managed and to reduce the spread of MRSA to others.

-Public awareness of MRSA and efforts to contain its spread are growing.
+Public awareness of MRSA and measures to control its spread are growing.
 With the importance of good hand hygiene before and after direct patient contact or patients surroundings (bed, table or equipment).
-Doctors are being encouraged to request MRSA screening on their patients with skin infections and in any cases where they suspect a MRSA carrier and prior to hospital admission or elective surgery.
-Standard courses of antibiotics may be adequate to treat regular staph infections but often lead to treatment failure in patients with MRSA.
+Doctors are being encouraged to request MRSA screening on their patients with skin infections, in cases where they suspect a MRSA carrier and prior to hospital admission or elective surgery.
+Standard courses of antibiotics may be adequate to treat regular “staph” infections but often lead to treatment failure in patients with MRSA.
 Suppression of MRSA carriage can be treated by the use of 2% mupirocin nasal cream and 4% chlorohexidine gluconate shampoo/body wash.